gerardosocias29/SpotProf/README.md

 # Spotify Profile

-> A web app for visualizing personalized Spotify data
+> An application that visualizes personalized Spotify data using React, Express, and the Spotify API

 Built with a bunch of things, but to name a few: